-Well Maintained Highways, the 2005 Code of Practice for Highway Management plus the Well Maintained Highways Complementary Guidance 2010 combined provide a set of recommendations for highway maintenance practice.
+Well Maintained Highways, the 2005 Code of Practice for Highway Management plus the Well Maintained Highways Complementary Guidance 2010 combined provide a set of recommendations for highway maintenance practice1.
 They comprise a framework of guidance and standards about the maintenance service.
 However, the Code of Practice is not mandatory but instead reflects the need for local discretion and diversity in service provision.
 Such flexibility is central to recognising that local service users' priorities will differ, as will the levels of funding available to different authorities.
+The Code of Practice is due to be updated in 2017 and a further review of this policy will be carried out at that time to ensure any changes in the Code of Practice are considered within this Policy.